 B. Middle Cervical Ganglion or Thyroid Ganglion:

 The smallest of the three cervical ganglia, sometimes not present.
 It is located at the level of the transverse process of C6 or C7.
 It is usually superior or close to the inferior thyroid artery.
 It is the coalescence of the ganglion of C5 and C6.
 The middle cervical ganglion mainly supplies the area of the neck and the heart.
 It branches into the middle cardiac nerve, the largest of the three cardiac nerves.

 It is about 0.8 to 1 cm in length and lies superior to the apex of the lung.
 It is anterior to the transverse process of C7 and the 1st rib.
 It is often the fusion of the ganglion of C7 with the first thoracic ganglion.
 It is at the level of the transverse process of C7 or T1.

-The inferior cervical ganglion mainly supplies the posterior cranial arteries, lower neck, upper extremities, and the heart.
+The inferior cervical ganglion mainly supplies the posterior cranial arteries, lower neck, upper extremities, and heart.
 It branches into the inferior cardiac nerve.
 The left stellate ganglion is lower than the right.

 2. Thoracic and Abdominal Ganglia: Paravertebral Ganglia

-Ten to twelve dorsal paravertebral ganglia: mostly in front of the head of the ribs, covered by pleura (except dorsal 11 and 12, lateral to body of vertebrae).
+Ten to twelve dorsal paravertebral ganglia: mostly in front of the head of the ribs, covered by pleura (except dorsal 11 and 12, lateral to the body of vertebrae).
 The nerves have to pierce the diaphragm.